mighty-gerbils/gerbil-persist/persist.md

 not forgetting the code history, and instead making schema evolution a regular part of the programming language.

+Note that Orthogonal Persistence is not tied to any particular data model, or, for that matter, from any particular model for a query language, or for speculative potentially-conflicting concurrent transactions.
+You can use flat tables if you like, or a simple key-value store, or a typed object graph, or an untyped memory space, or a mix thereof, or anything you like whatsoever.
+Persistence is Orthogonal to the Data Model, and the Data Model is Orthogonal to Persistence.
+It is quite an inefficient market that resulted in the ACID properties of Persistence being sold in a package-deal with an absurd data model that fits very few actual use cases, a badly designed understandardized query language without decent modification language, and dubious builtin speculative transactions that would be better left for users to implement or not.

 ## Why Orthogonal Persistence Matters

 ### Automation vs Manual Labor